microsoft/ML-For-Beginners/7-TimeSeries/2-ARIMA/README.md

 The [moving-average](https://wikipedia.org/wiki/Moving-average_model) aspect of this model refers to the output variable that is determined by observing the current and past values of lags.

 Bottom line: ARIMA is used to make a model fit the special form of time series data as closely as possible.
-### Preparation
+### Exercise: build an ARIMA model

-Open the `/working` folder in this lesson and find the `notebook.ipynb` file.
+Open the `/working` folder in this lesson and find the _notebook.ipynb_ file.
 Run the notebook to load the `statsmodels` Python library; you will need this for ARIMA models.

-## Load necessary libraries
+1. Load necessary libraries

 Now, load up several more libraries useful for plotting data: